Former Public School Choir Director, Folsom, CA.

 Analyzing a guitar or electric bass:

 Often the angle of the neck is off.
-If the neck is straight, take a straight edge such as a ruler off the end of the fingerboard and it should hit the bridge near the bottom of the saddle.
+If the neck is straight, take a straight edge such as a ruler off the end of the fingerboard, and it should hit the bridge near the bottom of the saddle.

-With perfectly level frets the action can be lowered without any buzzes.
+With perfectly level frets, the action can be lowered without any buzzes.
 The string test will help show if they are reasonably level frets.

 The procedure above will help you weed out unlikely candidates.